 The strategy discussed here is focused on individuals who have roughly £5K to £100K

-If you have a fund of over £100K then you are probably doing it right already and if your fund is much less that £5K, then the amount of money that you will be gaining using these strategies may be too small for the necessary effort.
+If you have a fund of over £100K then you are probably already have your own strategy and if your fund is much less that £5K, then the amount of money that you will be gaining using these strategies may be too small for the necessary effort.

 - The basic ideas is that you take your investment funds and break them up into pots of around about £5K, the total number of pots being dependent upon the total amount available.
 There is nothing magical or scientific about the £5K size, it is like a 30mph speed limit, experience says that it is a good starting point.